Impact of Covid -19

 The increased frequency of zoonotic illnesses, as well as the increasing need for animal health diagnostics, are among the important drivers driving market expansion.
 Veterinary software keeps medication databases up to date, boosts efficiency, and saves time.
 As a result, a large increase in the need for managing everyday duties in animal clinics and hospitals is fueling market expansion.
 Furthermore, technology advancements leading to development of best veterinary management software is propelling the global veterinary software market expansion.
 This advanced software aids in the monitoring of company profitability, the storage of diagnostic pictures, the integration of patient data and performance tracking, the ordering of medicine inventories, and the access of data from a portable device.
 It is a low-cost software solution for pet health clinics that can be remotely shared with other veterinarians for reasons such as dual treatments, consultations, and training.
 It is giving better care for animals, which is driving market development.
 Other factors, including as increased availability of pet insurance, expanding pet population, rising animal healthcare spending, rising demand for animal-derived food items, and an increase in the number of veterinary practitioners, are expected to provide a positive outlook for the industry.

-The worldwide veterinary software market is expected to increase by $161.37 million between 2022 and 2026, at a CAGR of 5.81 percent throughout the forecast period.
 Rising pet animal ownership, rising cattle based businesses, government investments for increasing cattle production, rising awareness for developing software products that monitor or track animal health is driving the global veterinary market.
 However, lack of awareness of technological advancements in veterinary field, absence of government incentives, reluctance to accept new technologies in developing or under-developed countries, unaffordability are some key factors hampering the global veterinary market.

 Governments throughout the world offer little assistance to the veterinary software business.
 In the United States, veterinary software adoption is quite low when compared to healthcare IT (HCIT) products such as human EHR.
 This might be ascribed to a lack of incentives or funds for veterinary software implementation.
 Small suppliers may struggle to break even in the market due to the poor adoption rate of veterinary software.
 Furthermore, government funding for the installation of veterinary software is quite low in emerging nations such as Asia Pacific and Latin America.
 Companies find it difficult to operate in certain areas as a result.
 As a result, the veterinary software market's growth is being stifled by a lack of government incentives.